-Our experienced amateur cycling group welcomes newcomers to rides in Thousand Oaks, Westlake Village, Conejo Valley and Simi Valley.
+Our experienced amateur cycling group welcomes newcomers to rides in Ventura County including Thousand Oaks, Westlake Village, Conejo Valley and Simi Valley.
 Our membership includes women and men ages 50 on up who enjoy our local roads, many with bike lanes, and arguably the best in Southern Cal.
-Join us and connect to a vibrant social network of riders from many backgrounds to share camaraderie, safety, detailed accounts of the daily rides, photos and more.
-The Old Kranks meeting place is in front of Gelson’s Market in Westlake Village with rides on Monday, Wednesday, Friday and Saturday mornings
+Join us and connect to a vibrant social network of senior cyclists from many backgrounds to share camaraderie, safety, detailed accounts of the daily rides, photos and more.
+The Old Kranks meeting place is in front of Gelson’s Market in Westlake Village with rides of all levels on Monday, Wednesday, Friday and Saturday mornings.

 Regular weekly rides are on Monday, Wednesday, Friday and Saturday.
 Ride distances are usually about 20-25 miles.
 The group also has Weekly Away Rides (WAR).
 These rides start at various nearby locations and are usually longer ride distances, up to 50 miles. with planned stops for lunches.
 Note: These away rides have many points where the slower groups can rejoin.
 All details of the daily rides are EMAILED to the membership.
 Currently, the club has two skill groups: The majority of the members ride at a moderate, casual pace.
 The second group (The Greyhounds) rides at a more aggressive pace.
 At the end of the rides everyone enjoys gathering for coffee, treats and socializing.